Big, buttery cinnamon apple muffins with a brown sugar crumb topping and sweet vanilla icing. Better than a bakery

-I use the same basic muffin recipe as my buttery blueberry streusel muffins.
+I use the same basic muffin recipe as my blueberry muffins.
 I wanted a light textured, buttery muffin reminiscent of the bakery’s muffin I had in Colorado.
 If you’ve tried the blueberry streusel muffins, you know today’s apple version will be mouthwatering.
 Plus, there’s glaze. (!!)

 Eggs and yogurt leave each muffin fabulously moist.
 I call the two my “power ingredients” in this recipe.
 They are both crucial to the muffin’s texture!
 If you do not have yogurt on hand, sour cream is an easy substitute.

 Buttery and soft, the center of the muffins are bursting with warm, juicy apples.
 Apples in every single bite.
 I sweeten the muffins with mostly all brown sugar.
 In my eyes, brown sugar is an essential flavor when baking with apples.
 There’s a whole lot of cinnamon too – both in the muffin batter and the crumb topping.

 Let’s talk about that crumb topping.
 I can’t even type “crumb topping” without my stomach growling.
 It’s THEE best part about this muffin recipe!
 It’s made from melted butter, brown sugar, a touch of white sugar, cinnamon, and flour.
 Mix it all up and crumble with your hands over the muffin batter before baking.
 I made sure some crumbs stayed in larger chunks.
 Those were the best bites!